kubotal/kad-doc/kad/docs/getting-started/25-improving-component.md

 If this is not the case, we still recommend reading this chapter as it contains general information.

-If you are using the Kind cluster as described earlier, these prerequisites are, of course, satisfied.
+If you are using the Kind cluster as described earlier, these prerequisites are already satisfied.

 ## The new component object